 - One of the following macOS versions:

-- macOS 10.13

-- macOS 10.14
+- o macOS 10.14

 - macOS 10.15

+- macOS 11 (Universal Binary Intel and ARM support)

 - 250MB of available disk space

 - One of the following ODBC driver managers installed:

-- ∘ iODBC 3.52.9 or later
+- iODBC 3.52.9 or later

 - unixODBC 2.2.14 or later

-Installing the Connector on macOS
+Installing the Driver on macOS

 If you did not obtain this connector from the Simba website, you might need to follow a different installation procedure.
-For more information, see the Simba OEM ODBC Connectors Installation Guide.
+For more information, see the Simba OEM ODBC Drivers Installation Guide.

-The Simba MySQL ODBC Connector is available for macOS as a .dmg file named Simba MySQL 1.0.dmg.
+The Simba MySQL ODBC Connector is available for macOS as a .dmg file named Simba MySQL 1.1.dmg.
 The connector supports both 32- and 64-bit client applications.